14 Months After Elections Began, Haiti Finally Has A President-Elect

 Moise is a wealthy businessman who made his fortune exporting fruit (he's known as the "Banana Man") and has never held office.
 He's from the same party as former President Michel Martelly, and won handily in a crowded field.

-The Associate Press reports that Moise earned more than 55 percent of the first-round votes, with 26 other candidates in the running, according to Haiti's Provisional Electoral Council.
+The Associated Press reports that Moise earned more than 55 percent of the first-round votes, with 26 other candidates in the running, according to Haiti's Provisional Electoral Council.

 An electoral tribunal found "no evidence of large-scale voter fraud" that would nullify the results, the AP reports.
 "Some irregularities" in the Nov.
 20 vote were detected, "but not enough to affect the outcome based on an analysis of 12 percent of the ballots," the wire service writes.